jakoss/AndroidArchitectureTemplate/README.md

   - A lot of issues was solved using Fragment-based systems (similar set of issues still have to be solved in compose world)
 - Async class that greatly simplifies working with asynchronous data in MVI style
 - Pluto and Niddler as debugging tools
-- MapStruct as object mapping library
+- Kmapper as object mapping library
 - Resilience4j as resilience library (used for retry logic)
 - Kotlinx.Serialization as json serialization library
 - OkHttp and Retrofit as network stack